Rate this page:

 http-server -p 8000

-A message on your command line indicates that the server is serving HTTP at the current address and port.
+A message on your command line indicates that the server is serving HTTP at an address and port.
 It will look something like this:

 1